KiraCore/Kira-Protocol-Documentation/spec/liquidity-program/lip_3.md

 ## Security

-After finalization of the auction tokens (KEX) should be sent to the participants that contributed funds and the funds (ETH) should be transferred to configurable account address.
+After finalization of the auction, tokens (KEX) should be sent to the participants that contributed funds, and the funds (ETH) should be transferred to configurable account address.
+It should not be possible to change withdraw address for the funds after the auction ends.

+Contract owner should have ability to withdraw funds manually in case of malfunction of the withdraw mechanism (e.g. insufficient gas).
+It should be however not possible to withdraw funds to any other address then the one preconfigured when the auction starts.

+Contract should not allow to deposit tokens before the auction starts and after the auction ends.